 D) WebRTC Communication

-WebRTC is developed for transferring data, audio and video over the web.
-This technology allows sharing of unlimited data over the web.
+WebRTC is developed for transferring data, audio, and video over the web.
+This technology allows the sharing of unlimited data over the web.
 It allows a user to make activities such as adding and removing streams anytime over a call.
 These streams could be bundled together with two core protocols of webRTC communication.

 RTC- RTC stands for Real-time Transport Protocol.
 This protocol is designed to carry real-time delivery of video.
 It gives the agent streams which can be run over multiple media feeds from one connection.
 This protocol does not ensure media transfer covers latency and reliability, but it provides a tool to implement them.